-Special Update: Effective 8/1/2014, the Fairview System Credentialing Office (FSCO)is implementing electronic processes for completing credentialing and privilege requests.
-Practitioners will be notified of their reappointments via the email address on file with the FSCO, and will no longer receive a paper packet in the mail.
+The Fairview System Credentialing Office (FSCO) has implemented electronic processes for completing credentialing and privilege requests.
+Practitioners are notified of their reappointments via the email address on file with the FSCO, and no longer receive a paper packet in the mail.
 Please be sure to keep your email address up to date with the FSCO, and be sure to monitor your email for important credentialing information.
-Contact the FSCO at 612-672-7700 or reply to this email if you have any questions or would like to change your email address on file.

 - Simplify the credentialing process — health care practitioners submit only one credentialing application and privilege form when applying to one or multiple Fairview contracted entities at initial appointment or reappointment.